dxns-hub/harmonic-balancer-project/README.md

-# Welcome to Ami AI Foundation!
+# Welcome to Ami AI Foundation

 ## Our Mission
 We are dedicated to providing access and opportunities for persons with disabilities in their work lives, fostering a sense of community and belonging.